UKHomeOffice/callisto-timecard-restapi/README.md

 # Callisto Timecard REST API

 Callisto Timecard REST API is a part of Callisto project.
-The best way to run the service is to leverage the LocalDev solution.
+The best way to run the service is to leverage the [callisto-localdev solution](https://github.com/UKHomeOffice/callisto-localdev).

 ## Running as part of the LocalDev environment